What is an overgrown allotment?

 What action does Council take?

 An inspection is carried out to determine the extent of the breach.
-If the complaint is justified a letter is issued to the owner asking such person to clear such land to Council’s satisfaction within a period of seven (7) days.
+If the complaint is justified, a letter is issued to the owner asking them to clear the allotment to Council’s satisfaction within a period of seven (7) days.

 What happens in the event of non-compliance?

-Should the owner fail to clear the land within the specified period, Council will serve a Public Health notice giving them a further fourteen (14) days to carry out the required works.
+If the owner fails to clear the land within the specified period, Council will serve a Public Health Notice giving them a further fourteen (14) days to carry out the required works.

-If the owner ignores Council’s correspondence further legal action may be taken on such a person.
+If the owner ignores Council’s correspondence, further legal action may be taken.